 - It is stable, tough, durable and hard-wearing.

 These are all properties that the new range of waterproof cork flooring from The Colour Flooring Company benefits from.
-Working together with Amorim, the world’s largest cork manufacturer, they have recently launched Corka, an ultra-green, super-tough, easy-to-fit flooring and I think you’ll be surprised by just how sleek and elegant it is.
+Working together with Amorim, the world’s largest cork manufacturer, they have recently launched Corka, an ultra-green, super-tough, easy-to-fit waterproof cork flooring and I think you’ll be surprised by just how sleek and elegant it is.

 Corka is available in a range of six beautiful finishes that will totally make you re-evaluate your opinion of cork flooring.
 From the wide-grained natural beauty of Amizade to the subtle block patterning of Camada to the modern grey washes of Bacana, the Corka range brings cork flooring into the 21st Century with its contemporary new look.